Intel: new tablets a big step toward reaching aggressive target

-SAN FRANCISCO (Reuters) - New Intel-based tablets from major brands will start hitting store shelves in June, and senior executives at the chipmaker hope the offerings will move it closer to an aggressive sales goal.
+SAN FRANCISCO, May 29 (Reuters) - New Intel-based tablets from major brands will start hitting store shelves in June, and senior executives at the chipmaker hope the offerings will move it closer to an aggressive sales goal.

 “It will be a new high-water mark, to be eclipsed by another high-water mark at the holidays,” said Reid, who is managing Intel’s tablet push.

 With the PC industry shrinking, mobile devices and other new markets have become a top priority for Intel.
-Most tablets are made with chips from Samsung (005930.KS), Qualcomm and other companies that use low-power technology from ARM Holdings ARM.L.
+Most tablets are made with chips from Samsung, Qualcomm and other companies that use low-power technology from ARM Holdings .

 Earlier in May, CEO Brian Krzanich told Reuters that Intel was well on its way to reaching his goal for the company to increase its sales of tablet chips this year to 40 million units.